flyaway1217/ExAssist/docs/quickstart.rst

 Installation
 ============
-You can get ExAssist directly from pypi like this:
+You can install ExAssist directly from pypi like this:

 .. code-block:: console